 I began coding in BASIC around the age of eleven, writing "cool" screen-saver procedures, not

-really serving a purpose other than exasperating, but continually expanding my young mind.
+really serving a purpose other than to satiate my curiosity.
 Google did

 internet using SLIP/PPP or shell accounts.

 Then I got into scripting, interfacing with PROCOMM PLUS for DOS, so that I could program my computer to iterate through automation routines and play my text-based game for me while I was "learning" things at school.